 - Students are expected to attend the class that is being recorded.
 Recording a lecture is not a replacement for class attendance.

-If an instructor objects to audio recording, it is often because they maintain that their right to privacy of information discussed in the classroom is being violated or because there is a concern about a breach of copyright.
+If an instructor objects to audio recording, it is often because they maintain that their right to privacy of information discussed in the classroom is being violated, or because there is a concern about a breach of copyright.
 The instructor’s right to privacy or concern over copyright does not override the student’s right to accommodation.
-One of the responsibilities of the Director of Student Accessibility & Disability Services is to see that the instructor’s concern for privacy and copyright protection is respected and addressed while still assuring the availability of appropriate accommodations for students.
+One of the responsibilities of the Director of Student Accessibility & Disability Services is to ensure that the instructor’s concerns regarding privacy and copyright protection are respected and addressed, while also providing access to appropriate accommodations for students.
 This is addressed in the Audio Recording Policy.
-The Director is available to work with any instructor who wishes to have an agreement between instructor and student that details the specific limited use of the recordings and arranges for their disposal when the purpose of the recording has been fulfilled.
+The Director is available to work with any instructor who wishes to have an agreement between instructor and student that details the specific, limited use of the recordings and arranges for their disposal when the purpose of the recording has been fulfilled.

-Occasionally, instructors object to the use of a recording device in classes that involve a great deal of self-disclosure in class out of concerns that recording would inhibit students from freely sharing.
+Occasionally, instructors object to the use of recording devices in classes that involve a great deal of self-disclosure, out of concerns that the recording would inhibit students from freely sharing.
 The use of a recording device is designed to address the student’s struggles with note-taking.
 When open discussions are not appropriate subject matter for any student to be taking notes, instructors may limit the use of any recording device in specific situations when it is determined that recording would inhibit free discussion and the free exchange of ideas in the classroom.